Jamaki5/Next-Website/README.md

 # About

-This is the sourcecide from my website [jannkias.com](https://jannkias.com/).
+This is the sourcode of my website [jannkias.com](https://jannkias.com/).
 You can start the developer server with:

 ```bash
 yarn dev